 For a decade I have been integrating mindfulness practice with work that moves people through fear into the embodiment of their potential.
-I am a Licensed Psychotherapist (LMFT #121802) and and a relationship and career coach.
-I have training in integral psychology as well as the therapeutic and coaching approaches of Hakomi, Somatic Experiencing, IFS, R-CS, PACT, and EFT.
-I have been practicing meditation for over twenty years—most recently in the Tibetan Mahamudra/Dzogchen tradition.
+I am a Licensed Psychotherapist (LMFT #121802) and a relationship and career coach with training in integral psychology, Hakomi, Somatic Experiencing, IFS, PACT, and EFT.
+I have been practicing meditation for over twenty years—most recently in the Tibetan Mahamudra and Dzogchen traditions.
+I live with my ultimate spiritual mentors, my wife and daughter, in Santa Rosa, California.

 In 2009 I was stressed out and struggling as the Director of Engineering for a German Solar Start-up.
 My thinking and creativity was suffering and my ability to lead my department was compromised.
 I felt depressed and stuck.